 This is a course designed to enhance the student's abilities to analyze and solve problems.
 The course includes basic concepts of arithmetic and algebra, applications of exponents and logarithms, topics in coordinate geometry, and an introduction to elementary statistics.
-Prerequisite: one year of high school algebra or MATH 0233 with a grade of 'C' or better.
+Prerequisite: one year of high school algebra.